Kia Sportage SUV (2016 - ) review

 How safe is it?

 The Sportage comes with a decent selection of safety kit provided across the range, including six airbags, sophisticated brakes, stability control, trailer stability assist, downhill brake assist and hill-start assist.
 You get more more safety aids as you progress up the model range, too.
 Cars of 2 trim and above get lane-keep assist, automatic high-beam and speed limit information, while 4 trim gets blind spot detection and rear cross traffic alert.
 It also comes with autonomous city braking, but it’s perhaps a little disappointing that this important feature isn’t provided as standard a little further down the range.
-Nevertheless, the Sportage has achieved the maximum five-star rating in Euro NCAP crash tests.
+Nevertheless, the Sportage has achieved the maximum five-star rating in safety organisation Euro NCAP's crash tests.

 How much equipment do I get?